Harry Dunn (police officer): Post-campaign political career

+2026 congressional campaign

+On February 4, 2026, Dunn announced that he would run for the U.S. House of Representatives in Maryland's 5th congressional district, seeking to succeed U.S. representative Steny Hoyer, who is retiring.
+During his campaign, he described himself as being "law enforcement 100%" but against U.S. Immigration and Customs Enforcement, calling for the agency's abolition and supporting bills in the Maryland General Assembly to restrict ICE activity and prohibit counties from entering into 287(g) program agreements.
+Dunn also supported improving Israel–United States relations and increasing humanitarian aid to Palestinian civilians.

+In June 2026, Dunn joined fellow candidates Quincy Bareebe and Rushern Baker to criticize state delegate Adrian Boafo after AIPAC's United Democracy Project super PAC and pro-cryptocurrency super PAC Protect Progress spent nearly $8 million in independent expenditures boosting Boafo's campaign.
+Dunn was defeated by Boafo in the Democratic primary election on June 23, 2026, placing third with 14.0 percent of the vote.
+Following the primary election, Dunn told Maryland Matters that he did not have a desire to run for office again.

 Personal life

 Dunn married Danyel Moncree on June 11, 2009, but the couple are now divorced.
 They have a daughter.
-Dunn lives in Wheaton, Maryland, and pledged to move to somewhere within Maryland's 3rd congressional district if elected to Congress.
+Dunn lives in Wheaton, Maryland.
+During his 2024 and 2026 congressional campaigns, he pledged to move to somewhere within the congressional district he was running for if elected to Congress.

 In November 2011, Montgomery County police officers were called to Dunn's home to respond to a violent domestic assault involving Dunn and his then-wife stemming from an argument about his 16-year-old stepson not doing the dishes.
 According to the internal memo obtained by Punchbowl News, Dunn's wife allegedly waved a kitchen knife in Dunn's direction, prompting him to retrieve his service weapon and rifle, which were stored in a department-issued lockbox with a broken locking mechanism, a violation of U.S. Capitol Police policy that led to a seven-day suspension without pay.
-When police arrived at the scene, both Dunn and his wife had minor scratches on their arms and neither were willing to press charges over the incident.
+When police arrived at the scene, both Dunn and his wife had minor scratches on their arms, and neither was willing to press charges in connection with the incident.
 In a statement to Punchbowl, Dunn and his wife acknowledged the argument and memo, but denied having been physically violent to each other.